NerdForData/Manufacturing-Data-Analysis-AgenticAI/README.md

 ```bash
 streamlit run streamlit_app.py
 ```
-If streamlit is not launched automatically, then it can be viewed here- `http://localhost:850` in your browser, or at the IP shown in your terminal.
----

-## Outputs

 - **`unified_dataset_sample.csv`** → Example merged dataset.
 - **`analysis_report.md`** → Pass/fail summary, defect traceability, anomaly counts.